chilli007123/Dissertation/Dissertation MD FILE.md

 ## Literature review:

+- Talk about what are antivirus evasion tools?
+- Discuss common techniques that may be used
+- Why do we need to stop viruses?

 The author [@10.1007/978-981-16-8774-7_3] of ‘A systematic approach for evading antiviruses using malware obfuscation’.
 The paper is from 2022 and describes the process they go through to obfuscate a payload with Graffiti and Veil-Evasion.
 The purpose of this research is to identify methods that can be used to bypass the antivirus, while mainly focussing on tools such as Veil-Evasion and Graffiti.
 Similarly to my proposed project the author starts trying to evade antivirus by using readily available tools such as Graffiti and Veil-Evasion.
 According to the results, Graffiti failed most of the time to avoid the antivirus, and was not effective.
 However, through the use of Veil-Evasion and a .bat to .exe converter they were able to produce a payload that gave remote root access to a windows machine (bypassing Windows 10 Defender).
 This is a significant result as it demonstrates that even off-the-shelf tools can be used to bypass Windows 10 Defender.
 Reviewing this paper gives an insight to the techniques I will need to follow to generate the same results and the methodology I should follow.

 The paper also goes into a good depth on how the different tools behave and the outputs they produce.
 Such as Veil can output the obfuscated payload as a .py, .bat or .exe file.
 This is important to understand as these tools may be relied upon to create payloads for my future experiments.
 In conjunction with using Veil and Graffiti the author also uses “If-else Deletion” to understand which portion of the code is required for the payload to run as intended.
 They also utilise “Dead code insertion” This allows the payload to be filled with code that won’t affect the execution of the payload but also differs the signature from the genuine payload.